SoftUni-Internal/interactive-content/EN/07-Design-Patterns-and-Best-Practices/01-Design-Patterns-Definition.md

 **Structural design patterns** focus on the object composition to form larger structures, expanding existing functionalities.

-These patterns are concerned with how classes inherit from each other and how classes are composed of other classes.
+These patterns are concerned with how **classes inherit** from each other and how classes are composed of other classes.

-By implementing these patterns, you can introduce new functionalities without changing the existing ones.
+By implementing these patterns, you can introduce new **functionalities** without changing the **existing ones**.

 Some of the most common structural design patterns are:

 - **Decorator**: used when you need to add functionalities to an existing class without the risk of introducing bugs into existing implementations of that class

-Imagine you have a monumental class that is used throughout your application and changing anything inside it would affect the entire application.
+Imagine you have a **monumental class** that is used throughout your application and **changing** anything inside it would affect the entire application.

 [image assetsSrc="js-application-design-patterns-04.png" /]

-- **Facade**: the **facade pattern** is used in multi-layer applications where only a certain logic and functionality need to be exposed to different clients, shielding them from any complex business logic that the clients do not need to be concerned with
+- **Facade**: the **facade pattern** is used in multi-layer applications where only a **certain logic** and functionality need to be exposed to **different clients**, shielding them from any complex business logic that the clients do not need to be concerned with

-It is also useful in refactoring and almost always improves code usability.
+It is also useful in refactoring and almost always **improves** code usability.

 [image assetsSrc="js-application-design-patterns-05.png" /]

-- **Adapter**: the **adapter pattern** allows use ti connect programming components that normally cannot work together by translating one interface to another
+- **Adapter**: the **adapter pattern** allows users to connect programming components that normally cannot work together

+We can do that by translating one interface to another.

 [image assetsSrc="js-application-design-patterns-06.png" /]